 SSL keys/certificate/ciphers/version information

 Compliance with PCI DSS (Multifaceted security standard that includes requirements for security management, policies, procedures, network architecture, software design, and other critical protective measures.) requires that users change their password upon initial login.
-Because SSL certificate-based login and SFTP Public key only login do not use a password, they potentially violate the PCI DSS and are, therefore, not available with HS-enabled Sites.
+Because the SSL certificate-based login and the SFTP Public key only login methods do not use a password, they potentially violate the PCI DSS and are, therefore, not available with HS-enabled Sites.

 IP address and port for Auditing and Reporting database (ARM (Auditing and Reporting Module; captures the transactions passing through EFT Server and provides an interface in the Administrator where you can use preconfigured or your own custom reports to query, filter, and view transaction data.) must be enabled for HS-enabled Sites)